abachleda/FM_e-services/README.md

 ![Download_package ](/images/img_02.png)

 3. A requirements.txt file has been supplied with all the necessary libraries required to use this tool.
-Use Command Prompt to navigate to the directory C:\FM_e-services-main and use `pip install -r requirements.txt` to ensure all requirements are present.
+Use Command Prompt to navigate to the -eservices directory

+`cd C:\FM_e-services-main` and use `pip install -r requirements.txt` to ensure all requirements are present.